 Comarr, A. E. Marriage and divorce among patients with spinal cord injury: III.
-Proceedings of the Clinical Spinal Cord Injury Conference, U.S. Veterans' Administration, October 1962, 11,
+Proceedings of the Clinical Spinal Cord Injury Conference, U.S. Veterans' Administration, October 1962, 11, 181-194.

 This is a presentation of detailed statistical data of the marriage and divorce rates of paraplegic patients (n=623) and quadriplegic patients (n=235).
 The similar divorce rates in both groups after injury, 31 percent of the paraplegic patients and 34 percent of the quadriplegic patients, show that the level of the spinal-cord injury does not play a significant role in the marital adjustment of patients.
 It was also found that 46 percent of the paraplegic patients and 43 percent of the quadriplegic patients could have sexual coitus.
-The author concludes, however, that the data showed that potentially more quadriplegics can perform the act of coitus than paraplegics, since 26 percent of the quadriplegics and 11 percent of the paraplegics had made no attempt at sexual intercourse.
-These findings "can be further substantiated when one realizes that all quadriplegics have upper motor neuron lesions in regard to their spinal erection centers, whereas many paraplegic patients have lower motor neuron lesions in this respect."
+The author concludes, however, that the data showed that potentially more quadriplegics can perform the act of coitus than paraplegics, since 26 percent of the quadriplegics and 11 percent of the paraplegics have upper motor neuron lesions in regard to their spinal erection centers, whereas many paraplegic patients have lower motor neuron lesions in this respect."